alexdesiqueira/publications/2018/skeletracks/README.md

 ```
 Copyright (C) 2018 Alexandre Fioravante de Siqueira

-This file is part of the supplementary material to 'Segmentation of
+This file is part of the supplementary material to 'Automatic counting
-nearly isotropic overlapped tracks in photomicrographs using successive
+of fission tracks in apatite and muscovite using image processing'.
-erosions as watershed markers'.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by